slingr-stack/stripe-package/README.md

 Repo: [https://github.com/slingr-stack/stripe-package](https://github.com/slingr-stack/stripe-package)

-Stripe helps you create any type of payments flow—from e-commerce to recurring billing and everything in between.
+Stripe is a financial infrastructure platform that enables businesses to accept payments online and in mobile apps.
+It provides a suite of APIs for processing payments, preventing fraud, and managing subscriptions.
+Stripe's customizable tools cater to businesses of all sizes, making it a popular choice for e-commerce and SaaS companies.

 The Stripe package has the following features:

 - Authentication for the Stripe API
 - Shortcuts to access the Stripe API
 - Support for webhooks

-In most cases you will be using the provided shortcuts to access the API.
+In most cases, you will be using the provided shortcuts to access the API.
 For example, you could use the API directly by doing an HTTP request like this:

 ```js
 let res = pkg.stripe.api.get('/v1/customers');